Development and performance evaluation of a water-based liquid scintillator tracking detector with wavelength-shifting fiber readout: Introduction

 Water-based liquid scintillator (WbLS) is a novel detection medium consisting of a mixture of liquid scintillator and water, typically stabilized using surfactants.
 Its high water content reduces the flammability and chemical hazards associated with pure organic liquid scintillators, making it safer and more environmentally friendly.
 The use of water as the primary component also improves cost-effectiveness and scalability, making WbLS a promising candidate for future large-volume detectors in neutrino and rare-event experiments.

-In addition, WbLS emits both scintillation and Cherenkov light, enabling better particle identification and energy reconstruction under suitable detector configurations.
+In addition, WbLS emits both scintillation and Cherenkov light, enabling better particle identification and energy reconstruction compared to a pure water Cherenkov configuration.
 These features have made WbLS the focus of increasing research efforts in recent years~\cite{bib:yeh, bib:hans}.
 Previous developments of WbLS have primarily focused on monolithic detectors consisting of a large volume of WbLS viewed by photomultiplier tubes (PMTs) on the inner surface of the detector vessel.
 However, these designs are not optimized for tracking individual charged particles with high granularity.

 For a precise measurement of neutrino oscillations with Hyper-Kamiokande~\cite{bib:hk}, a next-generation water Cherenkov detector currently under construction, accurate characterization of neutrino interactions on a water target is essential.
 Although the upgraded near detector in the T2K experiment~\cite{bib:t2k} provides accurate tracking of charged particles from neutrino interactions, its target material is plastic scintillator\cite{bib:tdr, bib:sfgd, bib:sfgd_kikawa}.
 Since neutrino-nucleus interaction cross sections depend strongly on the target nucleus, this difference introduces a source of systematic uncertainty.
 To enable precise measurements of neutrino interactions on water, we have developed a new tracking detector, in which the WbLS is optically segmented into small cells by reflective separators and the scintillation light is collected in three orthogonal directions by wavelength-shifting (WLS) fibers coupled to silicon photomultipliers (SiPMs).
 This structure enables three-dimensional tracking of charged particles in a water-equivalent medium with high granularity.
 In this paper, we present the development and performance evaluation of the WbLS tracking detector.
 The remainder of this paper is organized as follows.
 Section~\ref{sec_concept} describes the design of the new detector.
 Section~\ref{sec_development} presents the development of the WbLS and its initial characterization using cosmic rays.
 Section~\ref{sec_beamtest} details the performance evaluation of prototype detectors using a 500 MeV positron beam at the Research Center for Accelerator and Radioisotope Science (RARiS), Tohoku University.
 Section~\ref{sec_improve} summarizes the improvements to the WbLS formulation and the optical separator material based on the beam test results.
 Finally, conclusions are given in Section~\ref{sec_conclusion}.